payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

 ### Describe Features and Tools for Managing and Deploying Azure Resources
-- <b>Azure Portal:</b> a web-based user interface you can access virtually ever feature of Azure from.
+- <b>Azure Portal:</b> a web-based, unified console that provides an alternative to command-line tools.
+With the Azure Portal, you can manage your Azure subscription by using a graphical user interface.
+  - Designed for resiliency and continuous availability.
+It maintains a presence in every Azure datacenter.
+This configuration makes the portal resilient to individual datacenter failures and avoids network slowdowns by being close to users.
+The Azure portal updates continuously and requires no downtime for maintenance activities.
 - <b>Azure PowerShell:</b> a shell which developers and DevOps and IT Professionals can executed commands called cmdlets from.
 These commands call the Azure REST API to perform every possible management task in Azure.
 Cmdlets can be executed independently or combined into a script file and executed together to orchestrate the route setup/teardown/maintenance of single/multiple resources / the deployment of an entire infrastructure from imperative code
   - likely to prefer PowerShell if you come from a Windows background
 - <b>Azure CLI:</b> command line interface - an executable program with which a developer, DevOps professional, or IT professional can execute commands in Bash